 • Three Police Pension Schemes for police officers.
 These are unfunded defined benefit schemes, meaning that there are no investment assets built up to meet the pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
-Two schemes (1987 & 2006) are final salary schemes and the third scheme is Career Average Revalued Earnings Scheme.
-The second scheme was introduced in April 2006 with the intention that joint contributions of employers and employees would finance the full costs of pension liabilities.
-All police officers recruited from April 2006 to April 2015 became members of the new scheme and the previous scheme was closed to new members.
-The third scheme came into effect for officers recruited on or after April 2015.
-A number of officers have been transferred from the previous schemes in the year and will continue to do so moving forward based on calculated taper dates.
+Two schemes (1987 & 2006) are final salary schemes and the third scheme (2015) is Career Average Revalued Earnings Scheme.
 CCNY's participation in the Police Pension Schemes is administered by XPS Group Ltd.

 Under the Police Pension Fund Regulations 2007, if the amounts receivable by the pension funds for the year is less than the amounts payable, CCNY must annually transfer to the pension funds an amount required to meet the deficit.
-Subject to parliamentary scrutiny and approval, up to 100% of this cost is met by a central government pension top-up grant which is paid to NYPCC and transferred to CCNY.
-If, however, the pension funds are in surplus for the year, the surplus is required to be transferred from the pension funds to CCNY which must then repay the amount to central government, via NYPCC.
+Subject to parliamentary scrutiny and approval, up to 100% of this cost is met by a central government pension top-up grant which is paid to NYPFCC and transferred to CCNY.
+If, however, the pension funds are in surplus for the year, the surplus is required to be transferred from the pension funds to CCNY which must then repay the amount to central government, via NYPFCC.